HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 Communication Example

-The host, port 80, the default port for HTTP, opens a link to cisco.com and a message is sent in the following style:
+The host, port 80, the default port for HTTP, opens a link to cisco.com, and a message is sent in the following style:

 The server response consists of the resources that follow the desired resource in the case of a web page:

-How Does It Work?
+How Does HTTP & HTTPS Work?

-It defines 8 methods (sometimes called “verbs”) that specify the action you want to take on the defined resource.
+It defines eight methods (sometimes called “verbs”) that specify the action you want to take on the defined resource.
 The pre-existing data or dynamically generated data represented by this resource depends on the server application.
 The resource usually corresponds to a file or the output of an executable file located on the server.

-2. GET: Requests representation of the specified resource.
+- GET Requests representation of the specified resource.
 For security, it should not be used by applications that create effects, as it transmits information through the URI by adding parameters to the URL.
 Example: GET /images/logo.png HTTP/1.1 gets a resource named logo.png.Parametreli örnek: /index.php?page=main

-5. DELETE: Deletes the specified resource.
+- DELETE: Deletes the specified resource.

-6. TRACE: This method asks the server to return all data received from the request message in a response message in the entity-body section.
+- TRACE: This method asks the server to return all data received from the request message in a response message in the entity-body section.
 It is used for test and diagnostic purposes.

-7. OPTIONS: Returns the methods the server supports for a given URL.
+- OPTIONS: Returns the methods the server supports for a given URL.
 This can be used to control the functionality of a web server on request rather than a specific resource

-8. CONNECT
+- CONNECT

 Status Codes

-• 1xx Messages
+- 1xx Messages

 100 111 Connection refused

-• 2xx Operation successful
+- 2xx Operation successful

 200 OK